 Management monitors the operating results of its operating segments separately for the purpose of making decisions about resource allocation and performance assessment.
-Segment performance is evaluated based on operating profit or loss and is measured consistently with operating profit or loss in the consolidated financial statements.
+Segment performance is evaluated based on operating profit or loss and is measured consistently with operating profit or loss in the annual accounts.